What can I expect before, during, and after the program?

 Regular dialogue sessions will serve to educate participants about participating countries, cultures, people, religions, stereotypes, and more.
-Participants are encouraged to carry on discussing dialogue session topics during free/down time.
+Participants are encouraged to continue discussing dialogue session topics during free/down time.

 Sightseeing excursions and social outings will foster unstructured communication and opportunities to learn about the host city.

-Shared accommodation at the a Hostelling International hostel will promote interaction among participants.
+Shared accommodation at a Hostelling International hostel will promote interaction among participants.

-Participants will create a plan for staying in touch, sharing the lessons learned in IOU Respect within their local community and collaborating on best practices for promoting intercultural understanding and peace.
+Participants will create a plan for staying in touch, sharing the lessons learned in IOU Respect within their local community, and using best practices for promoting intercultural understanding and peace.

-Through assessments and multiple check-ins with participants after the exchange, leaders will evaluate the success of the exchange and support the participants’ ongoing efforts to promote travel as a means to achieve intercultural understanding and peace.
+Through assessments and multiple check-ins with participants after the exchange, leaders will evaluate the success of the exchange and support the participants’ ongoing efforts to promote travel as a way to promote intercultural understanding and peace.

 What are the dialogue session topics?